Eralde/rci-tools/packages/core/README.md

 {path: 'ip', data: {telnet: {session: {timeout: 123456}}}}
 ```

-will be converted to the same object:
+will be converted to the same object inside the HTTP request payload:
 ```typescript
 {
   'ip': {